OndrejZamazal/ComplexOntologyMatching-SEMANTiCS2024/experiment.md

 ```

-Since some conferences call for abstracts, being an author can be merely based on authorship of abstract.
+Since some conferences call for abstracts, being an author can be merely based on abstract authorship.
 However, it would be better to call such author as **abstract author**.
-The subsumption relation would be more fitting (i.e., Author subsumes person which is author of abstract).
-Since it leads to General Concept Inclusion (GCI) subsumption being not always allowed, we evaluate it as *partly false positive*.
+However, the subsumption relation would be more fitting (i.e., Author subsumes person which is author of abstract).
+Since it leads to General Concept Inclusion (GCI) subsumption, i.e., Class $\sqsupseteq$ Class Expression, being not always allowed, it was evaluated as *partly false positive*.

 ```